Raphiqui/dotfiles/README.md

 ## Structure

+ - Folder containing all the configurations handled by `chezmoi`

- - A setup.sh file which aims to be run fisrt, this will install everything that `chezmoi` doesn't
+ - bootstrap.sh file which aims to be run before anything else, this will install everything that `chezmoi` doesn't

- - dot_config folder which is handled by chezmoi and applies a bunch of already written configurations
+ - run_once_*.sh script which will run right after executing `chezmoi --apply`

 ## WSL